abelmehari/abelmehari.github.io/_portfolio/Unveiling the Potential Open Banking in Developing Countries - A Regression Analysis..md

 At the core of Open Banking lies the use of Open Application Programming Interfaces (Open APIs) (Funk and Hirschman, 2014; Scott and Bolotin, 2016).
 These APIs enable organizations to harness their valuable data to develop new services and functionalities.
 Simultaneously, they promote innovative forms of distribution and enhanced servicing capabilities.

 Open Banking signifies a transformative shift in the finance industry.
-It addresses the limitations of competition and customer choice that traditional banking faced.
+It addresses the limitations of competition and customer choice that traditional banking faces.
 By democratizing access to financial data and fostering innovation through Open APIs, Open Banking empowers customers and small businesses to make more informed financial decisions.
 This concept not only benefits individuals and small enterprises but also ushers in a new era of possibilities for the entire financial industry.

 *1.2 How Open Banking Works and Application Programming Interface (APIs)*